 Open and honest conversations about depression are an important step towards ensuring that people get the support they need.
 However, we understand that starting these conversations can be daunting and knowing where to begin can be difficult.Open the book

 Whatever route taken, supportive conversations with a doctor or another healthcare professional are often crucial.
-This is why we have partnered with GAMIAN-Europe and EUFAMI to create a free guide with practical tips to support people living with depression, and their caregivers, in getting the most out of each step in their journey.Open your guide
+This is why we have partnered with GAMIAN-Europe and EUFAMI to create a free guide with practical tips to support people living with depression, and their caregivers, in getting the most out of each step in their journey but most importantly persevering towards recovery.Open your guide